kchar808/JavaScript30/readme.md

 ### Day 19: June 2, 2020
 **Unreal Webcam Fun**<br>
 *Learned* -
 There's a npm dependency called browser-sync that allows you to open up your website and start a server.
 Use navigator.mediaDevices.getUserMedia to get users video.
 Learned how to take a snapshot from the camera and paint it on to a canvas.
 It's cool to see how screenshots kind of work behind the scenes, also how to add a download link for the image.
 Learned how to make my own filters for photos..
-I plan on messing around with the colors and globalAlpha a bit. 👻
+I plan on messing around with the colors and globalAlpha a bit more. 👻

+### Day 20: June 3, 2020
+**Native Speech Recognition**<br>
+*Learned* -
+Learned how speech recognition is used is the browser.
+This is similar to whats used with hands-free apps, like Alexa or Siri.
+You can use what you say to run a function like for example, getting the weather.